Chandan-IITI/KOC-or-OCKELM-/README.md

 # Paper is under review in 'Information Sciences', Elsevier

-OCKELM+: Kernel Extreme Learning Machine based One-class Classification using Privileged Information (or KOC+: Kernel Ridge Regression or  Least Square SVM with zero bias based One-class Classification using Privileged Information)
+KOC+: Kernel Ridge Regression-based One-class Classification using Privileged Information

 Author: C. Gautam, A. Tiwari, M. Tanveer

+**KOC+ can also be treated as variant of Kernel Extreme learning Machine or Least Square SVM with zero bias. therefore paper can be named as follows:

+OCKELM+: Kernel Extreme Learning Machine based One-class Classification using Privileged Information

+or

+LSSVM+: Least Square SVM with zero bias based One-class Classification using Privileged Information

 # For reproducing the results of Heart datasets: